tmolteno/TART/README.md

 The telescope operation is controlled by a RESTful API.
 There is a web-based front end that can be used to monitor telescope operation.

+## Installation

+See the  [Installation Instructions](INSTALL.md) file for more detail on installation.

 [tart_image]: https://github.com/tmolteno/TART/blob/master/doc/img/tart_image.jpg "TART All-Sky Image"